akrabat/ip-address-middleware/README.md

 *Note that the headers are only checked if the first parameter to the constructor is set to `true`.*

+### Trusted Proxies

+You can set a list of proxies that are trusted as the second constructor parameter.
+If this list is set, then the proxy headers will only be checked if the `REMOTE_ADDR` is in the trusted list.

 [![Build status][Master image]][Master]

 ## Installation